 The dam's spillway squatting there like an enormous toilet for the mountain gods.

 Dam Art.
 Probably like when they get the local schoolchildren to come in and paint the underground passages of the train stations with scenes of local folklore.
-(They probably just lowered the kids down on ropes and little harnesses.)
+(They may just have lowered the kids down on ropes and little harnesses.)

 The road up from Guttanen, Lucerne, Zürich, and points north